helpers/handlebars-helper-ghbtns/README.md

 ```
 ## Usage

-Now that the helper is registered, you may begin using it in your templates.
+With the helper registered, you may now begin using it in your templates.

 ```html
 {{github user="upstage" repo="upstage" type="star"}}